 COMNAP is the international independent organisation of National Antarctic Programmes.
 Formed in 1988, COMNAP has as its goal to develop and promote best practice in managing the support of scientific research in Antarctica.

-The last date for submitting an application is 4th June 2014.
+The last date for submitting an application is 1st July 2017.
 All proposals must be made on the appropriate forms, and submitted online through the SCAR Online Application page or the COMNAP Antarctic Fellowship page.

 The proposal texts should make it absolutely clear what activities will be carried out, what will be achieved, what deliverables will ensue (e.g. papers, technologies), at what cost, and in what time frame.
 Guidelines for preparing the proposal are given on the Research Proposal sheet in the Application Pack.
 There is also a webinar on “Writing for Success” (English and soon Spanish) which may be of assistance at:

-In order to apply, candidates will be required to first contact and liaise with appropriate host Antarctic projects or programmes in order to secure the support and mentorship of an active research team capable of including them in their own research programme.
+In order to apply for a fellowship, candidates will be required to first contact and liaise with appropriate host Antarctic projects or programmes in order to secure the support and mentorship of an active team capable of including them in their own research programme or project group.

 It is the Applicant's responsibility to make sure that all parts of the application (Research Proposal, Home Reference and Host Agreement) are completed and received by them before beginning their online application.

-A scientific review panel chaired by a representative of the SCAR Capacity Building, Education and Training Committee and in addition comprising a member of the SCAR Executive Committee, a member of the COMNAP Executive Committee, the Chief Officers of the three SCAR Standing Scientific Groups or their Alternates; and the SCAR Executive Officer will evaluate all proposals on the basis of the scientific excellence of the proposed research.
+A review panel chaired by the COMNAP Chairman and in addition comprising member of the COMNAP Executive Committee, and members of the COMNAP Expert Groups will evaluate all proposals on the basis of the excellence of the proposed project.
 This evaluation will also take into consideration factors such as:

 At the end of each Fellowship, each candidate must provide a report to be published on the SCAR and/or COMNAP websites.
-Reports should cover the scientific accomplishments and a budgetary report and should be completed following a structure similar to those already on the website (accessible via the main Fellowships page).
-The SCAR and/or COMNAP Fellowship scheme should be acknowledged in any resulting publications.
+Reports should cover the accomplishments and a budgetary report and should be completed following a structure similar to those posted on the Fellows page of the SCAR website.
+The SCAR and/or COMNAP Fellowship Scheme should be acknowledged in any resulting publications.

-Application Packs contain the Summary Checklist, the Research Proposal instructions, the Home Institute Agreement (Cover Note 1) and the Host Institute Agreement (Cover Note 2).
-Applicants submitting an application to both schemes may use either Application Pack:
+Application Packs contain the Summary Checklist, the Research Proposal instructions, the Home Institute Agreement and the Host Institute Agreement.

 Once the Research Proposal, Home Institute Reference and Host Institute Agreement are complete and ready to upload, applicants may submit their online application: